jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 >
 > Answer:

 Miniconda was used to manage the depenencies for this project.
-To automatically generate the list of dependencies ```pip freeze > requirements.txt``` can be used to extract all install dependencies from a environment.
+To automatically generate the list of dependencies ```pip freeze > requirements.txt``` can be used to extract all install dependencies from an environment.
 However, in to limit the size of the requirements file it was manually updated.

 Doing the following will get a new team member started with the project: